ayobamiseun/forumweb/readme.md

 ## 1. General description
 This forum was developed using PHP7, Laravel 5.5, Bootstrap 4 and jQuery 3.2

-Has the basic functions of a forum and was developed as a programming test for VanHack, but can easily be extended and adapted to meet any forum needs.
+Has the basic functions of a forum and was developed for personal assessment, but can easily be extended and adapted to meet any forum needs.

 <a name="installation"></a>
 ## 2. Installation